Ericos777/CleaningData/README.md

 #README run_analysis.R

-This README file explains what the run_analysis files contains and how the functions work.
+This README file explains what the 'run_analysis.R' file contains and how the functions work.
 There is no codebook needed to explain the variables and parameters because all the functions are variables.
 To get a better grasp how functions work exactly and how i have done things, it is usefull to look at the run_analysis.R file because it is well documentented due comment lines.